 At Hunmanby Primary School we believe that children need to be safe, know how to behave, and know that the adults around them are able to manage them safely and confidently.
-For a very small number of children the restrictive physical intervention may be needed (see Use of force to restrain or control pupils Policy)
+For a very small number of children Positive Handling may be needed (see Positive Handling Policy).